The following post is from Emily of Live Renewed: 8 Affordable Ways to Weatherproof Your Home

 7. Insulate your outlets

 This one might seem a little silly, but many electrical outlets, especially in older homes, don’t have insulation around them.
-These could be a source of drafty cold air or a place that the warm air can leak out of your house since they are essentially just a hole in the wall.
+These could be a source of drafty cold air or a place where the warm air can leak out of your house since they are essentially just a hole in the wall.
 To insulate your outlets, purchase foam padding that easily fits around your electrical outlets or light switches.
 Remember to take care and follow directions when working around electricity!

 8. Add attic or basement insulation (or both!)

 This one will probably cost you the most amount of money, but it will also give you the largest return on your investment.
-Large amounts of heat can be lost through uninsulated, or under insulated, basements, crawl spaces or attics.
+Large amounts of heat can be lost through uninsulated, or underinsulated, basements, crawl spaces or attics.
 Adding insulation to your attic may be a DIY job, even if you just roll out some extra insulation along the floor and walls of the attic.

 The basement probably requires an experienced contractor because of the issues of moisture, which can lead to mold, and increased radon, which can lead to lung cancer.
 You can also seek out greener types of insulation made from recycled materials like denim, newspaper or wool that are formaldehyde-free.